 Tuscan Prosciutto Crudo

 Considered a savory ham, the Tuscan version of Prosciutto tends to be quite salty and may have notes of strong flavors like pepper, garlic, rosemary, and juniper.
-They are made exclusively with pigs born, bred, fattened, and slaughtered in Tuscany and cured with sea salt, pepper, and aromatic herbs.
-The ham’s flavor is subtly enhanced by the unmistakable fragrances of Tuscany.
+They are made exclusively with pigs born, bred, fattened, slaughtered in the Tuscany region, and cured with sea salt, pepper, and aromatic herbs.
+The unmistakable fragrances of Tuscany subtly enhance the ham’s flavor.

 Prosciutto di San Daniele